aogilvie/JavaScriptCore-Android/README.md

 ## About

-**JavaScript Source Marker:** Cloned from http://android.googlesource.com/ master branch at Jan 29 2012.
+**JavaScriptCore Source Marker:** Cloned from http://android.googlesource.com/ master branch at Jan 29 2012.

 ## License